koya-masuda/peco-s3arch/README.md

 # peco-s3arch

 ## How to set up
-First of all, you use Zshell and need to install [awscli](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) and [peco](https://github.com/peco/peco).
+First of all, you use zsh and need to install [awscli](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) and [peco](https://github.com/peco/peco).

 ### Manually install(git clone)